alexdodonov/mezon-application/README.md

 ### Intro

-This class provides simple aplication routine.
-Using this class you can create veri simple applications with the [basic template](https://github.com/alexdodonov/mezon/tree/master/HtmlTemplate) wich looks like black text on white background.

-It can be simply used for prototyping.
+This class provides simple application routine with more complex rendering and error handling.

 ### Extended routes processing